 This tension was aggravated by the introduction of indentured Pacific Island (known as ‘Kanaka’) labour in the north of Australia.
 Many people opposed the use of Pacific Island labour because it was a cheap alternative to paying ‘proper’ wages to white employees.

 These attitudes led to each colony establishing its own economic and migration policies, some going so far as to exclude anyone of non-British descent.

 Immigration Restriction Act

 When Australia federated in 1901, parliamentarians felt it necessary to create a national law for immigration.
 The Immigration Restriction Bill was one of the first Bills introduced to the new parliament and proposed a twofold approach to restricting non-white population growth.
 The Act came into law on 23 December 1901.

-Firstly, the Act gave immigration officers the power to make a migrant sit a 50-word dictation test that could be given in any prescribed European language the officer chose.
+The Act gave immigration officers the power to make any non-European migrant sit a 50-word dictation test.
+This was initially given in any European language, and after 1905 in any prescribed language.